Six Tips for Repurposing Content to Impact More Networks

 The content we produce is often a lot more versatile than we give it credit for.
 While it might seem that all you have is an article on a specific subject, in reality you have the groundwork of a theme.
 Aspects of your blog content can and should be drawn out, teased apart and remodelled to create different post types and features.
-That is what's known as repurposing content.
-And it’s not just for anything new you write - these concepts can just as easily be applied to your old evergreens.
+That is what’s known as repurposing content.
+And it doesn’t just have to be for anything new you write – these concepts can just as easily be applied to your old evergreens too.

-It’s important to note that there is little point in spending too much time repurposing content that is finite news content - only in the short term if you are looking for large scale promotion in one go.
-Evergreen content is simply any type of content that doesn’t expire in relevancy in the short term - something that is continually relevant and useful for readers.
+It’s important to note that there is little point in spending too much time repurposing content that is about finite news.
+It works better in the short term, especially if you are looking for large scale promotion in one go.
+Evergreen content is simply any type of content that doesn’t expire in relevancy.
+It should be something that is continually relevant and useful for readers.

 Repurposing content has the added effect of reaching a new audience.
 When you decide only to focus on one particular style you inadvertently limit your reach to a particular subset of your target audience.
 This is simply because, while each industry and business will likely have a preferential network, different styles of content will be more visually appealing to each different person.

 Repurposing content helps give your blog articles the maximum amount of promotional chances for success.
-The more (quality) original posts you create, the higher the likelihood of gaining unique hits on your blog, the bigger the benefit to your digital marketing as a whole.
+The more, quality original posts you create, the higher the likelihood of gaining unique hits on your blog and the bigger the benefit to your digital marketing as a whole.